willinfante/market-tracker/README.md

 The main page includes all aspects of the bigger parts but in a simplified form.
 Each page includes the ticker tape going across the top of the screen.

+All pages include a search bar for any stock/commodity along with an orange market open/closed indicator

 Sections:
 - Commodities
   - Metals